thisisarchimedes/EventFetcherService/TestList.md

 [] Generalize EventFetcherLogEntryMessage different message for each even [] Liquidate position get user address from tx hash
-[] Use the correct terminology (Port is the interface ; Adapter is the impementation of this interface)
+[] Use the correct terminology (Port is the interface ; Adapter is the impementation of this interface) [] Mock AppConfig so we don't need to manually change leverage addresses

 # Notes